 One of the joys of being an OHS Sixth Former is the freedom you enjoy, not just in what you study but the way you study.
 Unlike other Sixth Forms, we encourage our students to enjoy a campus lifestyle in which girls dress as undergraduates rather than feeling constrained by business suits.
 The message here is not one of informality but equality: what matters most to your teachers is not your appearance but the quality of your thoughts and the content of your character.

-And what better place to enjoy these newfound freedoms than the Ada Benson Building, our brand new centre for Sixth Form and the Arts?
-Opened in February 2020, this dynamic and inherently egalitarian space provides a hub for our Sixth Formers to meet and eat, to share ideas and relax, to bond like never before.
+And what better place to enjoy these newfound freedoms than the Ada Benson Building, our centre for Sixth Form and the Arts, opened in February 2020.
+This dynamic and inherently egalitarian space provides a hub for our Sixth Formers to meet and eat, to share ideas and relax, to bond like never before.
 Read more about life in the Ada Benson Building here.

 But it’s not just about the buildings.
 Life in the OHS Sixth Form is about so much more.